 - Espace Invités-Guests

 Screenwriting, more than any other writing form, is bound to be collaborative.
-So here is a space for writers, screenwriters, movies lovers.
+So here is a space for writers, screenwriters, graphic artists, comics addicts and movies lovers.
 A place for anyone with a strong drive and a creative soul.
 Feel free to contribute, suggest, comment.
 Let’s connect, share and grow together.

 It’s been a while since mankind made to herself the gift of writing.
 We’ve been practising for a few thousand years now, and the land of stories has been explored, dramaturgy masters set a bunch of guidelines, and millions of men and women dedicated their souls and lives to this fascinating experience.